-ENYA was created by ENOC, a Europe-wide network of Children’s Commissioners.
+ENYA was created by ENOC, a Europe-wide network of Children’s Commissioners from countries both outside and inside the European Union.
 Each year, ENOC holds a conference on a particular children’s rights issue.
 ENYA allows young people to have their say on this issue in a meaningful and effective way, giving them the opportunity to:

 - express their concerns and points of views regarding their rights,

 - participate in drawing up common recommendations.

 ENYA in 2019

 This year's theme for ENYA and ENOC is children's rights in the digital environment.
 We've worked with over 20 young people from across Scotland to come up with three recommendations on how these can be better respected in countries across Europe.
 We then worked with them to create three short videos explaining them.

 More understanding of how poverty impacts internet access